 - It would receive support from the state government (training, uniforms, meals when on deployment, equipment, and potentially vehicles, etc)

 - They could be mobilised at the start of each fire season.
-Members who have their minimum skills training and other state requirements (eg burn over and hazardous trees training) could nominate to be available for that season and then opt into possible strike team deployment on a weekly basis.
+Members who have the required qualifications and other state requirements (eg burn over drill and hazardous trees training) could nominate to be available for that season and then opt into possible strike team deployment on a weekly basis.
 These would be deployed via the state authority as volunteer strike teams are allocated at present, with priority given to deployment on remote area fires.
 Unlike a standard strike team deployment where members often leave from their home station in an appliance, volunteers may need to get themselves to a staging point near the fire, or the state government may organise transport from major cities or regional centres.
 Additionally, these firefighters could simply be regular members of their local CFA brigade, and nominate to join remote deployments when a call out is made.
 This could be easily managed at an operational level as brigades regularly nominate members to join Strike Teams during fire season

 - The organisation would be administered and supported by staff seconded from Fire Rescue Victoria, as per the arrangement with the CFA